brizer/multi-repo-git/readme.md

 # Multi Repo Git

-A very simple Git command line tool, to manage multiple git rspositories at once.
+A very simple Git command line tool, to manage multiple git repositories at once.

 # Why you need it?